I am Co-Founder and CTO of ToyTalk Inc. and was Founder and CEO of

 Career

-ToyTalk Inc.
+Apple Inc.

-I am Co-Founder and CTO of
+I was Co-Founder and CTO of

-I am the Founder and CEO of
+I was the Founder and CEO of

 the technology consultancy Code Reddy Inc. Through this position I

-provide software design and development services for various
+provided software design and development services for various

 technology clients, including Linden Lab, Weidlinger